Developing Course Objectives

 Clearly defined learning objectives are useful for instructors, instructional designers and students:

-- In order to select and design instructional content, materials or methods and have a sound basis by which success can be measured.
+- In order to select and design instructional content, choose materials or methods that can be measured.

 - To give designers and instructors an objective method to determine how successful their material has been.
 By clearly stating the results we want the learners to accomplish, instructors can identify whether students have gained the appropriate skills and knowledge.